theben67/IonicTodoApp/README.md

 cd IonicTodoApp
 ```
 ```
-ionic serve //(select IP) For watch app in your browser
+ionic serve //(select IP) To run the app in your browser
 ```

-### For compile, or other information
+### For compiling, or other informations

 https://ionicframework.com/docs/guide/publishing.html